UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/iteration-01.plan.md

   - Create a course database schema to store all course offerings and course information
   - Develop software backend API and frontend UI to display all courses and course offerings information

-- **Epic 3: Scheduler & Note taking**: Minh
+- **Note taking & Documentation**: Minh
-  - Develop a calendar timetable that allows users to add, update and delete events
   - Taking notes during stand-ups
   - Create sprint 1 documentation: iteration-plan-01, RPM, and sprint-01 review
+  - Create System Design Document

 In addition to their specific roles, all team members have a collective responsibility to support and assist other team members to ensure that the goals (listed in section 2.1 ) are achieved and develop a working prototype.